-Adding value to your Accountancy Practice: Advising the advisor30th May 2017
+Adding value to your Accountancy Practice: Advising the advisor

 Deciding what’s the right piece of advice for your clientele and how to present it can be tricky.
-As a business accountancy, the livelihoods of many business owners rests in your hands.
+As a small business accountancy practice, the livelihood of many business owners rests in your hands.
 Each client’s business is unique, requiring a tailored solution in order to offer the most appropriate form of support.
 Adding value to your accountancy practice could be very beneficial.
 Yet, sometimes, it may be the accountant who needs support, especially when adapting to change.

 Adding value to your accountancy practice is no longer an option